Gabapentin in Brief

 The findings of placebo-controlled study did not demonstrate that gabapentin

-is an effective adjunctive treatment when administered to outpatients
+is an effective adjunctive treatment for patients

 with bipolar disorder 4.

 Dosage for Bipolar disorder: The dosage in clinical trials examining gabapentin for mood stabilization ranged from 900 mg to 2400 mg per day in 3 divided doses.